Struggles don’t arrive with a map. Neither does hope. These resources are organized for wherever you’ve landed.

 Beautiful People Don’t Just Happen

-- “How do I help them dive deeper into thought patterns?” → Field Guide: A practical companion for the long haul, addressing the emotional and spiritual realities of raising a child with medical complexity or special needs.
+• “How do I help them explore deeper thought patterns over time?” → Field Guide: A practical companion for the long haul, addressing the emotional and spiritual realities of raising a child with medical complexity or special needs.

-- “How do I help them understand lament is good?” → Why Naming Your Grief is Faithful
+• “How do I help them understand lament is not failure?” → Why Naming Your Grief is Faithful

 Recent Posts